-Get Graphic with Bias Tape
+Get Graphic with a Bias Tape Project

-Finishing edges with bias tape is not new, but using bias tape for bold and graphic accent has gathered interest recently, especially from innovative Japanese designers.
+Finishing edges with bias tape is not new, but using bias tape for bold and graphic accent has gathered interest, especially from innovative Japanese designers.
 Bias-tape lines can detail an edge, fall within the body of a garment, and follow a seam to highlight it.
 Varying fabrics and colors creates an exciting but simple way to embellish a garment.

 Use ready-made bias tape . . .

 You can buy prepackaged poly/cotton single-fold bias tape in solid colors and prints (QuiltNCrochet at Etsy.com).
 Striped and plaid motifs are particularly interesting when cut on the bias.